DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 ### U

 #####Unicode
-The Unicode Worldwide Character Standard is a character coding system designed to support the interchange, processing, and display of the written texts of the diverse languages of the modern world.
+The Unicode worldwide character standard is a character coding system designed to support the interchange, processing, and display of the written texts of the diverse languages of the modern world.
 In addition, it supports classical and historical texts of many written languages.

 #####Unix
-An Operating System widely used on large computer systems in corporations and universities, on which many Web servers are hosted.
+An operating system widely used on large computer systems in corporations and universities, on which many web servers are hosted.
 A PC version of Unix, called Linux, is becoming increasingly popular as an alternative to Windows.

 ### V